bigwiv/Biopython-cn/chr17.rst

        record = SeqIO.read(filename,"fasta")
        print name, len(record)

-This gave the lengths of the five chromosomes, which we¡¯ll now use in the following short demonstration of the ``BasicChromosome`` module:
+This gave the lengths of the five chromosomes, which weâ€™ll now use in the following short demonstration of the ``BasicChromosome`` module:

 .. code:: verbatim